cloudpilot-emu/cloudpilot-emu/doc/networking.md

 These will be fixed in a future version.

--   Some network API calls are currently unhandled and may cause issues with untested applications.
+-   Some network API calls are currently unhandled.
+However, no application that I have tested actually uses those.

 Wontfix:

--   ICMP will only work for ICMP/ECHO and requires superuser / root permissions on the machine running the proxy. **DON'T RUN THE PROXY AS ROOT.**
+-   ICMP will only work for ICMP/ECHO and requires superuser / root permissions on the machine running the proxy.

-    If you really think you need to ping other machines on your virtual Palm use a Docker container to isolate the proxy server.
-Not knowing how to do that is a good indication that you probably shouldn't.

 # Security considerations